NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

 To check if a newer version of the ``asgard-updater`` is available, we have to run the following commands.
-If you get the highlighted output, you have already the newest version installed (the version might differ from the output here):
+If you get the highlighted output, you have already the newest version installed (the version from the output might be newer in your case):

 .. code-block:: console
     :emphasize-lines: 6